Atrovent Inhaler (20mcg)

 What is Atrovent used to treat?

-This medication is an effective treatment for people who suffer from breathing difficulties, particularly chronic obstructive pulmonary disease (COPD) and asthma.
+The Atrovent inhaler is an effective treatment for people who suffer from breathing difficulties, particularly chronic obstructive pulmonary disease (COPD) and asthma.

-How does Atrovent treat asthma?
+Why is Atrovent recommended to treat asthma?

-Who can take Atrovent 20mcg inhaler?
+Who can take Atrovent 20mcg?

 If any of the below apply to you, you should make sure you inform your doctor if they are considering prescribing you Atrovent: